Crown ElectroKinetics Corp. (CRKN)'s liquidity ratios and what they mean - The Dwinnex

 Ratios:

-We take a closer look at CRKN’s different ratios to gain a better understanding of the stock.
+To gain a deeper understanding of CRKN’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.30 and its Current Ratio is at 0.30.
 In the meantime, Its Debt-to-Equity ratio is 3.40 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades